Pacific Blue (dye)

 Pacific Blue, or systematically 3-carboxy-6,8-difluoro-7-hydroxycoumarin, is a fluorophore used in cell biology.

 Its excitation maximum lies at 401 nm, while its emission maximum is at 452 nm.
 In contrast to the less acidic 7-hydroxy-3-carboxycoumarin (pKa=7.0), the high acidity of the phenol of Pacific Blue (pKa=3.7) causes its fluorescence to remain very high at neutral pH.

 Pacific Blue is a member of the group of Pacific dyes, which includes Pacific Orange, Pacific Green, and Pacific Blue.
-These fluorescent dyes all have an absorption maximum between 400 and 410 nm, but with different emission spectra: this allows simultaneous excitation with one laser, producing emission at maxima of 551nm, 500 nm and 455 nm, respectively (note: absorption and emission maxima may vary depending on the manufacturer).
+These fluorescent dyes all have an absorption maximum between 400 and 410 nm, but with different emission spectra: this allows simultaneous excitation with one laser, producing emission at maxima of 551 nm, 500 nm and 455 nm, respectively (note: absorption and emission maxima may vary depending on the manufacturer).

 In flow cytometry Pacific Blue (as well as other Pacific dyes) absorbs near 405 nm, disallowing simultaneous use with other fluorophores which share similar excitation and/or emission spectra, such as Brilliant Violet 421 (BV421) or V450.